 - Warning.
 Red feathers serve as a warning to predators.
 According to the Natural History Museum, red signifies aggression and danger among birds, reptiles, and fish.

 - Camouflage.
-Red parrots hide against colorful flowers and fruit trees/bushes to evade predators.
+Red parrots hide among colorful flowers and fruit trees/bushes to avoid predators.

 Red Parrot Species

 It’s rare for parrots to be entirely red because other colors and shades are usually found in their feathers.
-However, red is usually the most dominant part of a parrot’s plumage.
+However, red is usually the most dominant part of their plumage.

-The most common types of red parrots include the following:
+The most common types of red parrots include:

 Australian King Parrots